wh1tew0lf/SQLBuilder/README.md

 `./vendor/bin/phpdoc -d ./src -t ./docs/`

 ###To Do section
-* Sub-queries that used main query fields and tables
-* PDO classes
 * Table transfer class from MySQL to MSSQL and from MS to My